Amy Young Barrier Removal Program

 The Department implements the AYBR Program through nonprofit organizations and local governments (Administrators) who process intake applications, verify eligibility, and oversee construction.

-To become an Administrator, please read the latest Notice of Funding Availability (NOFA) posted below and submit an Application to Access the Reservation System (DOC).
+To become an Administrator, please see Program Resources below to read the latest Notice of Funding Availability (NOFA) and Application to Access the Reservation System.

 Statewide Allocation NOFA: